ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-25-migration-from-dialogflow-to-rasa-the-missing-part.md

 > – Also I want to integrate my search index, knowledge graph and custom dialogue management policy.
 > – What are you talking about?

 In a nutshell if you want fully controlled system, if you need custom advanced AI in your app, if you need natural language processing in your chatbot pipelines, if you want to scale your chatbot behaviour – on-premise solution is the way for a chatbot developer.
-And here it’s Rasa framework that really shines.
+And here it's Rasa framework that really shines.

-All ai chatbots developers have gladly met new update from Rasa chat bot framework – now 1.0 version is available and it’s ten times cooler than it’s 0.9 version ancestor.
+All ai chatbots developers have gladly met new update from Rasa chat bot framework – now 1.0 version is available and it's ten times cooler than it's 0.9 version ancestor.
 Now there is single entry point for bot and NLU modules (no need to run separate NLU process), cool CLI for managing your models and Rasa X – UI for fine-tuning your bot and training it on the fly, all the stuff is at your service.
-This makes moving to Rasa from other cloud-hosted solutions more attractive, Maybe it’s time to migrate your DialogFlow bot to more maintainable and customizable Rasa platform.
+This makes moving to Rasa from other cloud-hosted solutions more attractive, Maybe it's time to migrate your DialogFlow bot to more maintainable and customizable Rasa platform.

 Recently Rasa team has updated their product with migration tools that are compatible with Rasa 1.0 version.
 [Check out this article](https://medium.com/rasa-blog/how-to-migrate-your-existing-google-dialogflow-assistant-to-rasa-412cd07f424a).
-It’s an official Rasa blog article, and it has very thorough description of how to move your DialogFlow agent to Rasa platform, but it lacks one issue – how to convert dialog tree into (and probably that’s the most important one).
+It's an official Rasa blog article, and it has very thorough description of how to move your DialogFlow agent to Rasa platform, but it lacks one issue – how to convert dialog tree into (and probably that's the most important one).
 Read our approach described in this article if you also feel this gap to be painful.

-But first let’s look at some Rasa and DF data structures and how they are related, define common terms and scope of work.
+But first let's look at some Rasa and DF data structures and how they are related, define common terms and scope of work.

 ## What is dialog